 For enterprise level hosting, we make use of the full AWS product range to build you a robust, highly available, scalable infrastructure that can serve a global audience.
 Scheduled or incremental backups at any requested frequency, along with Disaster Recovery processes included as standard.

 Flexible and scalable performance as and when the site needs it, delivering the constant, fast load times that only virtual parallel processing can offer.
 AWS has auto-scaling capability that can flex to, and respond to spikes in traffic.
 Websites are performance optimised for a global audience with pages always delivered through a CDN

-With ownership of your own AWS account, there is absolutely no lock-in with Zoocha, and full transparency of activity and costs.
-Irrespective of whether our customer or Zoocha hold control over a hosting account, we always provide full transparency of all costs no matter what hosting partner is chosen.
+With ownership of your own AWS account, there is absolutely no lock-in with Zoocha, and full transparency of all activity and costs.
+Irrespective of whether our customers or Zoocha hold control over a hosting account, we always provide full transparency of all costs no matter what hosting partner is chosen.

-Always full HTTPS across all environments, along with hardware measures (firewall) and software layers of defense such as OSSEC.
+Always using strong TLS across all environments, along with hardware measures (firewall) and software layers of defence such as OSSEC and SNORT.
 Zoocha use AWS recommended best practice security approaches, taking advantage of dedicated AWS security services such as IAM, VPC, WAF, ACM, GuardDuty and their networking features which allows the implementation of private subnets and gateways.

 This security approach is reinforced by describing the AWS as Infrastructure as Code (IaC) using Terraform.
-This allows us to have a full revision history and confidence over the state of the AWS infrastructure at any given time.
+This allows us to have a full revision history and confidence over the state of the AWS infrastructure.

 Environments and Deployments to AWS